junior209lsj/FaultDiagnosisOptimizerBenchmark/readme.md

 # Fault Diagnosis Optimizer Benchmark

-This is the code base for the benchmark study article `Impact of Deep Learning Optimizers and Hyperparameter Tuning on the Performance of Bearing Fault Diagnosis`.
+This is the repository for the benchmark study article `Impact of Deep Learning Optimizers and Hyperparameter Tuning on the Performance of Bearing Fault Diagnosis`.

 # Description